Stats & Training

 Tutor Moves

 You're catching Vulpix first, not Ninetales.
-Vulpix appears at solid rates in the encounters below.
+Vulpix appears at decent rates in the encounters below.
 The step cards map the full 2-stage line with evolution methods between each stage.

 How to Obtain Ninetales in Gold & Silver